S0han/S0han/README.md

 ⚡ When I’m not coding, I enjoy kickboxing, running, and weightlifting.

-🌱 Currently learning: Advanced React Patterns, GraphQL, and Kubernetes.
+🌱 Currently learning: Advanced React Patterns, GraphQL, and Web Integrations.

 ---